 Certificate, Interdisciplinary Palliative Care Champion Program, New York Presbyterian Hospital

 For more information on my professional background, please check out my LinkedIn profile here

-- Bachelor of Arts, Psychology, Fordham University
+Bachelor of Arts, University of Texas at Arlington

 Julia Lawrence, LMSW

 While we cannot control the world around us, we all have the power to change how we process and respond to this next moment's experience.
 Therapy is a good place to begin to feel understood and gain self-acceptance while also learning effective coping skills to manage your thoughts and feelings.

 Though I utilize many modalities, my background is in Cognitive Behavioral and Solution Focused therapies, which inform my overall treatment approach.
 I begin therapy with a conversation with each person by inquiring as to how they would conceive of their ideal life.
 I work collaboratively with clients to explore their thoughts and behaviors and help them find ways to change those that are counterproductive, while strengthening and retaining those which support their desired life changes.
 Furthermore, I listen actively, offering practical solutions, insight, and techniques to better cope, all punctuated with a sense of humor.

 In previous positions, I provided assessment, diagnosis, psychotherapy, and crisis intervention for a diverse population at an acute psychiatric hospital.
 In addition, I provided both individual and group therapy at Temple University’s college counseling center.
 These experiences helped me learn to create well-honed dialogues that allow for addressing negative thoughts, behaviors, and other barriers that keep people stuck in maladaptive patterns.

 Many clients come to see me for difficulties related to academic or work performance, panic attacks, depression, anxiety, self-harm and personality variables.
 I also address a broader range of issues such as romantic and family relationships, as well as parenting.